Graphic Design BFA

 Our students are interested in their visual environment and all forms of graphic communication.
 This highly creative, detail-oriented field involves research, development, and refinement of ideas; clear communication with clients and manufacturers; and a keen understanding of business and marketing principles.
 Widespread professional opportunities are available for College of the Arts' graduates.

-Graphic art surrounds us -- from logos to brands, book covers to packaging, posters to building facades, and websites to movie titles.
+Graphic design surrounds us -- from logos to brands, book covers to packaging, posters to building facades, and websites to movie titles.
 Graphic designers create visual solutions that promote their clients’ products, services, philosophies, or ideas.
 Often working together with other artists – such as photographers, illustrators, computer programmers, printers, and fabricators --graphic designers combine words, images, color, and technology to communicate the messages of individuals, businesses, and institutions.

 For complete Graphic Design BFA course requirements and descriptions, go to: